 PERM Processing Time: Recruitment

 This step, while not the longest, is definitely the most involved.
-This requires your employer to post a job order, place ads in newspapers, and also put ads in other places like college campuses, online, or on the radio.
+The PERM recruitment exercise requires your employer to post a job order, place ads in newspapers, and also put ads in other places like college campuses, online, or on the radio.
 The job order needs to run for at least 30 days, then you must wait 30 more days to give people the opportunity to respond to the ad.

 So 60 days is the minimum amount of time that this part of the process will take.
 You also need to take into account the amount of time it will take for interviews and follow-up interviews if any are necessary.